Girlhood (It's complicated)

 The history of girlhood is not what people think; it is complicated.
 Young women are often told that girls are “made of sugar and spice and everything nice.”
 What we learn from the past is that girls are made of stronger stuff.
 They changed history.
 From Helen Keller to Naomi Wadler, girls have spoken up, challenged expectations, and been on the front lines of social change.
 Although definitions of girlhood have changed, what it means to grow up female in the United States has always been part of the American conversation.

 Can't visit in person?
-The exhibition's companion website gives visitors the opportunity to experience many of the objects and stories featured in Girlhood, and offers the unique opportunity to explore a selection of historical artifacts as high-resolution, narrated 3D scans.
+The exhibition's companion website gives visitors the opportunity to experience many of the objects and stories featured in Girlhood, and offers a selection of historical artifacts as high-resolution, narrated 3D scans.

 Introduction to Girlhood (It's complicated)